Okeanos/dotfiles-windows/README.md

 .\winget.ps1
 ```

 Some of the functionality of these dotfiles depends on packages installed by `winget.ps1`.
-If you don’t plan to use `winget`, you should look carefully through the `winget.ps1` and related config files and manually install any particularly important tools.
+If you don’t plan to use `winget`, you should look carefully through the `winget.ps1` and related config files and manually install any particularly important tools manually.
 Good examples of these are Windows Terminal and Git Bash.

 ##### Manual Installation Caveats